Donna Haraway: The Companion Species Manifesto: Dogs, People, and Significant Otherness

-Critical responses to Haraway
+Reception

 Haraway's work has been criticized for being "methodologically vague" and using noticeably opaque language that is "sometimes concealing in an apparently deliberate way".
 A 1991 review of Haraway's Primate Visions, published in the International Journal of Primatology, provides some of the most common criticisms of her view of science, and a 1990 review in the American Journal of Primatology offers a similarly dismissive commentary, with both reviews arguing that her understanding of the scientific method is questionable, and that her explorations of epistemology at times leave her texts virtually meaning-free.

 In reviewing the book for the Journal of the History of Biology, sexologist Anne Fausto-Sterling, who has written extensively on the social construction of gender, sexual identity, gender identity, gender roles, and intersexuality, wrote that the book is "important," though she wished it "were easier to read."

 In 2017, ArtReview named Haraway the third most influential person in the contemporary art world, stating that her work "has become part of the art world’s DNA".